FlyingFish800/tt09/docs/info.md

 ## How it works

-It adds the dedicated inputs and io inputs
+It adds the dedicated input to an internal register every clock cycle Least significant bits: dedicated output
+Most significant bits: bidirectional output

 ## How to test

-Put numbers on the input and io input and check leds on output
+Put numbers on the input and see the accumulated value on all the leds

 ## External hardware

-Switches on dedicated inputs and bidirectionals, leds on outputs
+Switches on inputs, leds on outputs and bidirectionals